Twisted Arrow Construction for Segal Spaces: The Twisted Arrow Construction as a Left Fibration

 \begin{proof} By definition $\Tw(W)_0 = W_1$, and so the strict pullback is given by $\Tw(W)_1\simeq W_1\underset{W_0}{\times}W_1\underset{W_0}{\times}W_1$.
 The desired equivalence $\Tw(W)_1=W_3\simeq W_1\underset{W_0}{\times}W_1\underset{W_0}{\times}W_1$ now follows from the Segal condition. \end{proof}

 \begin{theorem} If $W$ is a Segal space, then $\Tw W\to W^{op}\times W$ is a left fibration. \end{theorem} \begin{proof} By \cref{lemma:reedy fib}, the map is a Reedy fibration and so it suffices to check the appropriate homotopy pullbacks.
-By \cite[Lemma $3.29$]{rasekh2017yoneda}, as $W$ is a Segal space, it is sufficient to check the homotopy pullback condition for $n=1$, which we have done in \cref{lemma:left fib one}. \end{proof}
+As $W$ is a Segal space, by the explanation in \cref{subsec:left fibrations}, it is sufficient to check the homotopy pullback condition for $n=1$, which we have done in \cref{lemma:left fib one}. \end{proof}

-\begin{remark} Following this result, \cite[Lemma 3.38]{rasekh2017yoneda} gives us an alternative proof that the twisted arrow construction preserves complete Segal spaces.
-In fact this is the approach used in \cite[Proposition 4.2.5]{martini2021yoneda}, via other methods, to obtain a similar result. \end{remark}